Facebook is finally using a potent tool against COVID-19 misinformation

 What makes COVID-19 misinformation especially difficult to debunk and therefore justify taking down, she says, is that it’s so new.
 “There’s decades of research showing the MMR vaccine is safe,” she says.
 “We don’t have that with the COVID-19 [vaccine].
 How do you debunk something that’s so in its infancy?”

 In practice, this means that some COVID-19 misinformation stays up on the platform, though just how much is unclear.
 The CCDH says it reported 334 instances of COVID-19 misinformation and Facebook only removed a quarter of the content.
+Facebook says it has removed more than 12 million pieces of COVID-19 misinformation that could lead to physical harm across Facebook and Instagram.

 In additional to removal, which Facebook reserves for content it deems harmful, Facebook also appends fact-checking labels to COVID-19 misinformation.
 However, it doesn’t necessarily notify someone who came into contact with that misinformation before the label was applied.
 Right now, it’s only informing people when they came into contact with misinformation that was taken down.

-Note: This story has been updated with clarifications from Facebook.